dssg/hitchhikers-guide/dssg-knowledge/projectmanagement/README.md

 - How does PM work at DSSG and within their team?
 Which media to use when?
 How often should you check them?
 Trello, email, Slack, etc.
 - Calendars and scheduling - do they have access to the correct calendars, what are norms if something is moved
 - Refining project scope over the summer - how to talk to (and handle disagreements with) partners and deal with pushback, dealing with change and ambiguity, what if you have ethical concerns about your project
+- Each project will have a different goal - some of them will produce analysis reports, some produce insights based on models, some generate ranked/scored lists, and some will be software prototypes.
+All will evolve over the summer, and not all will be implemented.
+Some will be implemented, some will lead to pilots and field trials, and some die on the vine due to unforeseen circumstances with data or personnel at partner organizations.
+A handful will continue at DSaPP.
+Projects won’t be production code, but must be reproducible (run on different machine without prior knowledge).
+Many teams use out-of-the-box ML because ETL takes time, and results are more important than methods.

 ## Resources